 The wood floors throughout and bright natural color scheme give it that clean, modern look but keep with the simple cottage aesthetic, making it one of the more understated and beautiful modern homes.

 The rustic-but-contemporary homes in the Colorado Rockies inspired this modern contemporary home.
 I think they nailed it!
-Contemporary is a fairly recent design and refers to the here and now rather than past eras, which modern suggests when referencing the design style.
+Contemporary is a reasonably recent design and refers to the here and now rather than past eras, which modern suggests when referencing the design style.

 Adding splashes of color on accent walls or exterior paint is a big part of contemporary design.
-This house has a jade green closet that is the epitome of luxury and stands out from the rest.This home has added texture everywhere – from cloth wallpaper to wooden ceilings and a floor-to-ceiling fireplace.
+This house has a jade-green closet that is the epitome of luxury and stands out from the rest.This home has added texture everywhere – from cloth wallpaper to wooden ceilings and a floor-to-ceiling fireplace.
 Check it out for yourself.

 This modern ranch in Southern California contains all the crucial elements that define it as a ranch-style home.
-It has one level, has a low-pitch roof, a unique layout, and all the windows you could want to let in the perfect amount of natural light throughout.
+It has one level, a low-pitch roof, a unique layout, and all the windows you could want to let in the perfect amount of natural light throughout.

 The one thing that makes this ranch home a bit more modern is removing walls that would separate the rooms.
-Instead, they’ve got a great room configuration that centers around a beautiful modern hearth fireplace, making it an open concept house.
+Instead, they’ve got a great room configuration that centers around a beautiful modern hearth fireplace, making it an open-concept house.

 The list truly goes on and on when it comes to beautiful modern house styles.
 These are just a few of our favorites within some of the most popular types of modern homes in the midwest.
 For even more inspiration and awe, check out local modern home builders Sustainable 9 and their past, recent, and future projects.
 Friends of ours and even better humans in real life!